Betoken/Whitepaper/BetokenWhitepaper.md

 ### 2.2 Cycle Phases

-Each cycle is divided into 3 phases:
+Each cycle is divided into 2 phases:

-* Deposit & Withdraw: When investors deposit and withdraw their funds.
+* Intermission
-* Make Decisions: When managers stake Kairo to make investments for the fund.
+  * Deposit & Withdraw: Investors can deposit and withdraw their funds.
-* Redeem Commission: When Kairo holders can redeem their commission.
+  * Redeem Commission: Kairo holders can redeem their commission.
 The Kairo smart contract is "paused" before the start of the next cycle (to prevent redeeming commission multiple times using the same tokens).

-In a preliminary setup, the lengths of each phase are as follows:
+* Manage: When managers stake Kairo to make investments for the fund.

-* Deposit & Withdraw: 1 day
+The lengths of each phase are as follows:

-* Make Decisions: 28 days
+* Intermission: 3 days
-* Redeem Commission: 1 day
+* Make Decisions: 27 days

 Totaling 30 days.